turbonomic/prometurbo/deploy/README.md

 ## Create a Prometurbo instance

-* Once the operator is installed, navigate to the "Installed Operators" section in the OpenShift console.
+* Once the operator is installed, navigate to the **Installed Operators** section in the OpenShift console.
 Select the Prometurbo operator and click **Create Instance**.
 Follow the prompts to configure the instance.

 * The following table lists the configuration parameters for `prometurbo`: